ADV Part 2A

 Limited Negotiability of Advisory Fees: Although Regency has established the fee schedule mentioned above, we retain the discretion to negotiate alternative fees on a client-by-client basis.
 The specific annual fee schedule is identified in the contract between the adviser and each client.

 We may group certain related client accounts for the purposes of achieving the minimum account size requirements and determining the annualized fee.
 Discounts, not generally available to our advisory clients, may be offered to family members and friends of associated persons of our firm.

 Regency’s Financial Planning fee is determined based on the nature of the services being provided and the complexity of each client’s circumstances.
 All fees are agreed upon prior to entering into a contract with any client.

-The fee charged to the client is either hourly (generally $150/hour) or fixed and may be negotiated.
+The fee charged to the client is either hourly (generally $200-$300/hour) or fixed and may be negotiated.
+Our hourly fee varies based upon the nature of services and the individual performing the services, including their experience and training.
 There are no commissions received by Regency or by individuals working for Regency.
 Fees may be waived if approved by management.
 Although the length of time it will take to provide a Financial Plan will depend on each client’s personal situation, if an hourly fee will be charged, we will provide an estimate for the total hours at the start of the advisory relationship.